williamnguyen-activecyber/okta.github.io/_source/_posts/2017-10-20-oidc-with-jhipster.md

 ## Watch a Screencast on JHipster’s Refactored OAuth Support

 To make things easier to understand, I created a screencast that shows you how to create a JHipster app with the new OAuth support.
-After building it and explaining how it works with Keycloak, I deploy it to Heroku, set its configuration to point to Okta, and demonstrate how that works.
+After building it and explaining how it works with Keycloak, I deploy it to Cloud Foundry, set its configuration to point to Okta, and demonstrate how that works.
 Easy peasy!

 <div style="max-width: 560px; margin: 0 auto">
 <iframe width="560" height="315" src="https://www.youtube.com/embed/MaqIsQB1yeQ" frameborder="0" allowfullscreen></iframe>